 This spinach freezing hack may not be for everyone, but if you’re planning on blending your greens then I’ve got two words for you: spinach cubes.

-How to Freeze Spinach:
+How to freeze spinach:

 Following these simple steps can literally make your spinach (and other leafy greens) last 10x longer.
 Try to use as many fresh leafy greens as possible, but if they’re getting close to the expiration date then make these cubes:

 Need some green smoothie recipes to help boost your leafy green consumption?
-We’ve got a green smoothie recipe app—Daily Blends—with 100+ recipes, recipe categories, shopping list builder, and ingredient bar (recipe finder based on ingredients in your home)!
+I’ve got a green smoothie recipe app—Daily Blends—with 100+ recipes, recipe categories, shopping list builder, and ingredient bar (recipe finder based on ingredients in your home)!